JarekSopinski/TIL/SQL/sql-basics.md

 Each table is made of rows and columns.
 A row represents an individual record in a table.
 A column represents a property on that record.

 A column expects a specific type of data, i.e. an integer or a string.

+### Basic queries examples

+Select all columns from 'books' table:

+    'SELECT * FROM books'

+Select specific columns from 'books' table:

+    'SELECT title, author, id FROM books'